altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

     - and before the journal has confirmed the write.

 ## Deferring actions until preceding persist handlers have executed
-- Sometimes when working with `persistAsync` or `persist`
-    - you may find that it would be nice to define some actions
+- Sometimes when working with `persistAsync` or `persist` you may find that it would be nice to define some actions in terms of:
-    - in terms of "happens-after the previous `persistAsync` / `persist` handlers have been invoked".
+    - "happens-after the previous `persistAsync` / `persist` handlers have been invoked".
-- `PersistentActor` provides an utility method called `deferAsync`,
+- `PersistentActor` provides an utility method called `deferAsync`:
-    - which works similarly to `persistAsync` yet does not persist the passed in event.
+    - It works similarly to `persistAsync` yet **does not persist the passed in event**.
+    - Events will be kept in memory and used when invoking the handler.
 - It is recommended to use it for:
     - **read operations**,
     - and actions which **do not have corresponding events** in your domain model.
-- Using this method is very similar to the persist family of methods, yet **it does not persist the passed in event**.
-- It will be kept in memory and used when invoking the handler.
 ```scala
 class MyPersistentActor extends PersistentActor {